alisaifee/coredis/docs/source/compatibility.rst

 HSETNX
 ******

-Set the value of a hash field, only if the field does not exist
+Sets the value of a field in a hash only when the field doesn't exist.

 - Documentation: `HSETNX <https://redis.io/commands/hsetnx>`_
 - Implementation: :meth:`~coredis.Redis.hsetnx`